When preparing financial projections a business needs to use expense forecasting to establish its expenses for inclusion in the income statement.

 Expense Forecasting Using Other Cost Drivers

 Of course not all variable costs can be linked to revenue or headcount.
 However, depending on the type of business, there are other variables referred to as cost drivers which can be established to allow expenses to be forecast.
-For example, the number of website visitors can be used to forecast hosting costs or credit card transaction fees, or average monthly searches can be used to estimate advertising expenses based on an average cost per click (CPC).
+For example, the number of website visitors can be used to forecast hosting costs or credit card transaction fees.
+Additionally average monthly searches can be used to estimate advertising expenses based on an average cost per click (CPC).

-Fixed Expense Forecasting
+Fixed Expense Forecast

-For example, rent on a building is normally a fixed expense, if the level of sales or production activity changes, the rent for the building will remain the same.
+For example, rent on a building is normally a fixed expense.
+Consequently if the level of sales or production activity changes, the rent for the building will remain the same.
 By looking at rental prices in the area and the size and type of property required, a best estimate can be obtained.

 Whichever expense forecasting technique is employed, initially it can be a time consuming process to determine the links to revenue, headcount or other cost driver.
 However, once the cost drivers have been established the process of forecasting and in particular that of updating the financial projections as the size of the business changes, becomes a much simpler task.